TransparentHealth/h-scim/README.md

 # H-SCIM (DRAFT) is a Healthcare profile of SCIM for "Provider Directories"

 This is a DRAFT and is published here for public comment.
+Pull requests welcome.

 H-SCIM is a JSON document format to represent organizations in healthcare.
 Its core design goal is to be easy to search.
 Its total ecosystem is the following:# H-SCIM (DRAFT) is a Healthcare profile of SCIM for "Provider Directories"